SHAPE High School

-SHAPE American High School is a US Department of Defense Dependents high school (DoDDS) for grades 9-12 located at Casteau, a town north of the city of Mons in Belgium.
+SHAPE American High School is a US Department of Defense Education Activity (DoDEA) high school for grades 9–12 located at Maisières, a town north of the city of Mons in Belgium.
 SHAPE American High School provides education for the dependents of military personnel and civilian employees at the Supreme Headquarters Allied Powers Europe (SHAPE), a NATO military installation.
 SHAPE High School adheres to a typical United States curricular and extracurricular program.
 The current SHAPE American High School was established in 1967 when SHAPE moved from Paris to Mons.
-The school separated into SHAPE Middle school and SHAPE High School in the 2014-2015 school year with the new completion of two new school buildings.
+The school separated into SHAPE Middle school and SHAPE High School in the 2014–2015 school year with the new completion of two new school buildings.

 Demographics

-Most students of SHAPE American High School are dependents of the United States Military and US civilian employees, but many are dependents of military members from the many other NATO nations represented at SHAPE.
+Most students of SHAPE American High School are dependents of the United States military and US civilian employees, but many are dependents of military members from the many other NATO nations represented at SHAPE.
 Typically SHAPE American High School has pupils of more than eighteen nationalities and sixteen languages.
 The students and faculty are exposed to many languages and cultures.
 American English is the primary language of instruction.